pangeacyber/pangea-javascript/packages/react-mui-audit-log-viewer/README.md

 STORYBOOK_CONFIG_ID = "{AUDIT_CONFIG_ID}"
 ```

-Then the component can hit your configured Pangea Audit Log service for data and tamperproof verification.
+Then the component can hit your configured Pangea Audit Log service for audit logs and tamperproof verification.